nfroze/Project-5-DevSecOps-Pipeline/README.md

 | Alert forwarding           | **Slack** (via webhook or SNS)      |
 | SIEM/log correlation       | **Splunk Free (self-hosted)**       |

-> ⚠️ *Note:* In production, logs are typically shipped using Fluent Bit or CloudWatch Log forwarding.
-This project focuses on runtime alerting and security visibility.
-Log shipping is discussed as an optional enhancement in the README.

 ---

 ## 6. Security Highlights 🔒